townofdon/javascript-primer/course-material/05-primitives.md

 There are more primitives Than those listed above, however I've found that thees primitives cover the vast majority of software development needs.

+Let's break down what each of these primitive types are.

 ## Numbers

 Numbers are discrete mathematical units used to quantify or measure things.
 In the code world